Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 \item \textbf{Scalability:} Analog circuit performance degrades with scaling due to wire parasitics, increased crosstalk, and reduced device matching.
 System architectures must account for these physical limitations when projecting performance to future technology nodes. \end{itemize} PNNL's DeCoDe project support for heterogeneous co-design provides infrastructure for exploring these analog-digital integration challenges as the technology matures for HEP applications

 \paragraph{Mixed-Signal Interfaces and Compute Fabrics for tinyML Systems}

-As machine learning (ML) algorithms are marching closer to physical sensors, the design of analog and digital subsystems is becoming more intertwined.
-This paper provides a short summary of related recent research on “tiny”ML systems by the Murmann Mixed-Signal Group at UH Mānoa (formerly at Stanford University).

-\textbf{Analog/Mixed-Signal Preprocessing.} Signal acquisition and processing pipelines in integrated circuits have been heavily influenced by the needs of communication systems, which use “human- designed” signals (e.g., QAM-16) to convey a relatively large amount of information per processed sample.
+\textbf{Analog/Mixed-Signal Preprocessing.} As AI/ML algorithms are marching closer to physical sensors, the design of analog and digital subsystems is becoming more intertwined.
+Signal acquisition and processing pipelines in integrated circuits have been heavily influenced by the needs of communication systems, which use “human- designed” signals (e.g., QAM-16) to convey a relatively large amount of information per processed sample.
 On the contrary, in AI inference for sensors, the amount of information conveyed per sample is very small.
 For instance, Nyquist-sampled speech signals produce a data stream of hundreds of kbit/sec, while only yielding ~39 bits/sec of relevant information.
 This mismatch between the physical bandwidth and information rate motivates many opportunities for analog pre-processing and data reduction prior to sampling and digitization~\cite{murmann2020analog}.
 A specific example catered toward an ML sound classification system is shown in Figure~\ref{fig:murmann}~\cite{villamizar2021switched}.
 Here, the input signal is pre-processed by an N-path filter bank before low-rate digitization with reduced bit-precision.
 The filter bank is composed of only passive components and consumes merely 800 nW.
 The circuit's unwanted harmonic mixing products are absorbed by the machine learning model during a one-time training (independent of manufacturing environmental variations, due to the stability of switched capacitor circuits).
 Another example is the object detection imager described in Ref.~\cite{young2019data}.
 It computes logarithmic gradients in the analog domain to enable data reduction and compression of the succeeding convolutional neural network (CNN)~\cite{lu2024enhancing}.